 Alice Paul (1885-1977) Activist and suffragist who organized the 1913 women’s rights march through Washington, D.C., and founded the Congressional Union for Women’s Suffrage, a militant branch of the National American Woman Suffrage Association.

 Frances Perkins (1880-1965) - A social and political reformer, Perkins became the first woman appointed to the New York State Industrial Commission and the first female member of a United States Cabinet, heading the Department of Labor.

 Harriet “Ma” Pullen (1860-1947) – Harriet Smith Pullen was a wife, mother, entrepreneur, horse team driver, and hotelier that made her way to Skagway, Alaska, in 1897.
-She is an excellent example of women who honed their business skills and seized opportunities that came along with the chaos of the Klondike Gold Rush.
+She is an excellent example of women who honed their business skills and seized opportunities from the chaos of the Klondike Gold Rush.

 Jeanette Rankin (1880-1973) A suffragist, Rankin became the first female elected to the House of Representatives in 1916.
 A Republican from Montana, she campaigned on a platform of peace and voted against the United States’ entry into World War I.

 Eleanor Roosevelt (1884-1962) Political and social reformer, humanitarian, and outspoken crusader, this First Lady championed social justice causes worldwide.
 As a United Nations delegate, chaired the United Nations Commission on Human Rights.